+Sometimes the little things in our homes aren’t designed at all.
 I have the opportunity on occasion to share my experiences with students from all levels – Kindergarten to Graduate Students.
-Yesterday I was invited to the Department of Energy to talk building science with graduate student interns spending their summer at the DOE.
+Recently, I was invited to the Department of Energy to talk building science with graduate student interns spending their summer at the DOE.
 The room was full of determined and intelligent future leaders.
 Only one of them had a background in architecture / building science / sustainability.
 So how do I offer a presentation that is relevant to a group with no knowledge of my industry?
 I honestly was not sure.
 I started looking at how the industry has changed in the 20 years I have been in it.
-In January of 1999 there was almost no home technology being used outside of surround sound in the home theater.
-Now google assistant can call to make you a hair appointment and the salon does not know they are not talking to a human.
+In January of 1999 there was almost no home technology being used outside of surround sound in a home theater.
+Now Google Assistant can call to make you a hair appointment and the salon does not know they are not talking to a human.

 Alexa can adjust my thermostat, turn off lights, and turn on white noise in the background when I am going to bed.